fastapi/fastapi/docs/tutorial/body-multiple-params.md

 ## Multiple body parameters

-In the previous example, the endpoint would expect a JSON body with the attributes of an `Item`, like:
+In the previous example, the path operations would expect a JSON body with the attributes of an `Item`, like:

 ```JSON
 {